 In addition to regular teaching and learning about positive behaviour and regular attendance, and the support of caring school community, some pupils may from time to time require extra support to help manage their behaviour.

 The school will support these pupils and work to pre-empt escalating behaviour problems.

-A range of procedures are used to identify early those pupils most at risk.
+A range of procedures may be used to support those pupils most at risk.

 These include: